anujshroff/Blackjack/Documents/RULES_REVIEW.md

 ## Conclusion

-**This implementation correctly follows standard Las Vegas blackjack rules.** All core mechanics, payouts, and player actions are implemented according to typical US casino standards.
+**This implementation correctly follows classic casino blackjack rules.** All core mechanics, payouts, and player actions are implemented according to typical US classic casino standards.
 The AI players use mathematically correct Basic Strategy for the H17 rule set.

 The only notable omission is the Surrender option, which was intentionally excluded from the design requirements.
 This is acceptable as surrender availability varies by casino.